In this article, we will look into the relational fields in Strapi to see how we can utilize them to establish relationships in our models.

 This relationship involves a column pointing or linking to another column in a table.
 The thing here is that the other column does not point back to the "pointing" column.
 One-way relation is similar to One-to-One relation but differs because the column being "pointed" does not link back to the pointing column.

-table.
+So we see that the User table points to only one table, which is the Details table.
 The relationship is one-way.
-There is no column in the Details
+There is no column in the Details table that points back to the User table.

 This relation involves a column in a table pointing to many records in another table.
 The records being pointed to does not point back or link back to the record.